ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-13-confronting-the-darkness.md

 ## My Own Journey

 For me, that confrontation began during a ten-day Vipassana meditation course.
 It was one of the most grueling experiences of my life.
 Ten days of silence, sitting with my thoughts, feelings, and memories—all the things I’d buried and avoided.
 It was excruciating, but it was also liberating.
 I learned to see my pain for what it was, to acknowledge it, and to release it.
-I began to understand concepts like impermanence, craving, and attachment, and I saw how they shaped my life.
+I began to understand concepts like impermanence (Anicca), craving (Taṇhā), aversion (Dosa), attachment (Rāga), detachment (Virāga), and I saw how they shaped my life.

-But while Vipassana gave me tools to understand myself, it didn’t give me the full context of who I am or where I’m going.
+But while Vipassana gave me tools to understand myself and revealed parts of my inner architecture, it didn’t give me the full context of who I am or where I’m going.
 That’s something I found in Christianity.

 The teachings of Christ gave me something that no philosophy or practice could: a framework of meaning.
 In Christ, I found not just a set of principles but a person—someone who understands the depths of human suffering because He endured it Himself.
 Someone who offers forgiveness, grace, and love, no matter how far we’ve fallen.